pete-lawson/tulane-python-data-visualization-workshop/README.md

 A library of data visualization types.
 Sometimes you just need inspiration: [Data Viz Project](https://datavizproject.com/)

+Duke University offers an excellent [libguide on Data Visualization](https://guides.library.duke.edu/c.php?g=289678&p=1930713) which contains a list of tools for data visualization, as well as taxonomy of visualization types.
 ### Books

 __The Visual Display of Quantitative Information - Edward Tufte__